app-generator/docs-old/samples/django/edit-user-profile.md

 ![Django User Profile - Free Sample.](../../.gitbook/assets/docs-sample-django-user-profile.jpg)

-### How to use the app
+## How to use the app

-To compile and execute the project in a local environment the workstation must have a few software tools already installed:&#x20;
+To compile and execute the project in a local environment the workstation must have a few software tools already installed:

-* [GIT](https://git-scm.com/) - command line versioning tool used to clone the sources&#x20;
+* [GIT](https://git-scm.com/) - command line versioning tool used to clone the sources
-* [Python3](https://www.python.org/) - the language used to code the project &#x20;
+* [Python3](https://www.python.org/) - the language used to code the project

 **Check GIT is installed**